-Looking for a way to recycle your toilet paper rolls?
-Here are a few easy ways to turn a boring, old toilet paper roll into a useful household item or craft project.
-With a few simple materials you will have a new way to organize and decorate your home using an item that is typically throw in the trash.
+Looking for ways to recycle your toilet paper rolls?
+Our tips help recycle and turn a boring, old toilet paper roll into a useful household item or craft project.

 By using toilet paper rolls and glue, you now have a perfect desk organizer.
 Attach as many toilet paper rolls together as you’d like and place on your desk as a great place to store pencils, pens and scissors.
 Use paint to decorate the rolls to match any room or office.
 Buying desk organizers in the store can be costly but with this simple craft you can have an organized desk for little to no cost.